IDPL-MJU/MeLoN/VerticalElasticity/README.md

 * UpdateResourceLimit.java: a function class that runs inside ModifyCPULimit & ModifyMemLimit classes to reflect the container resource (CPU, memory) limit values to the actual container

 ### Prerequisites
 We are utilizing Docker (https://www.docker.com/get-started) as a container management platform, and Google's cAdvisor (https://github.com/google/cadvisor) for monitoring resource usage patterns (e.g., CPU, Memory) of running Docker containers.
-For the installation and configuration of Docker and cAdvisor you can refer to the following web sites.
+For the installation and configuration of Docker and cAdvisor, you can refer to the following web sites.

 * Docker: https://docs.docker.com/
 * cAdvisor: https://github.com/google/cadvisor/